 To prepare your cauliflower, cut it into large pieces.
 If you found a small head, quartering the cauliflower should be fine.
 Press it through your box grater or food processor until you have small grain-like, rice-resembling pieces.

-The third step is to soften and season the cauliflower rice.
+Step three – soften and season the cauliflower

 To do this, put a little bit of oil in the bottom of a cast iron skillet.
 I choose heavy-bottom pans like cast iron for two reasons.
 First, when seasoned properly, they don’t stick as easily as some pans.
 Less cauliflower rice stuck to the bottom means more for you!
 Second, and more importantly, cast iron heats up very fast and very hot.
 This allows a good even steam on the cauliflower rice making it soft and digestible in minutes.